Minus Six: Lucid Dreams

 Following Hidden Deep in the Green, Minus Six went on a series of hiatuses to allow Carton to travel.
 They returned with drummer Jamie Hopkins in 2012 for the live album Lucid Dreams, which featured live versions of songs from previous albums, sometimes significantly reworked from their older iterations, as well as songs that would later be recorded in-studio.

 Come Out From Where You Hide

 By 2013, Baner had returned as drummer for the release of the band's fourth studio album, Come Out From Where You Hide.
 Come Out From Where You Hide featured professionally recorded versions of several of the songs first heard on Lucid Dreams, as well as several songs that had not been previously recorded.
 Come Out From Where You Hide displays strong influence from Carton's travels to France and Africa.
 Carton (who wrote all fifteen songs for the album) also made an effort to vary the construction of the music and include diverse topics - not just love songs.
 The attempts at variety were praised, and the songs were once again compared to musical theater, but as with Hidden Deep in the Green, critics found the songs to be too much alike.

+Up Top the Storm

+Minus Six released their fifth studio album, Up Top the Storm, in December 2018.
+According to Carton, Up Top the Storm is meant to offer a cohesive maturity which sets it apart from previously released projects.
+Carton is quoted as saying, “Up Top is the first time that, as a songwriter, I intentionally sought to capitalize on the strengths of each band member.
+From musical overtures, to digitized synthetic pop and stripped ballads that reveal the vulnerability behind the words sung, this project has something to offer everyone.”